atmtools/typhon/doc/typhon.retrieval.qrnn.rst

 The :py:class:`~typhon.retrieval.qrnn.QRNN` class provides the high-level interface for QRNNs.
 This is all that is required to train a plain, fully-connected QRNN.
-The class itself implments generic functionality related to the evaluation of QRNNs and the post processing of results such as computing the PSD or the posterior mean.
+The class itself implements generic functionality related to the evaluation of QRNNs and the post processing of results such as computing the PSD or the posterior mean.
 For the rest it acts as a wrapper around its model attribute, which encapsules all network- and DL-framework-specific code.